rifset/katla-with-information-theory/README.md

 h(x)=\log_{2}(1/p(x))=-\log_{2}p(x)
 $$

 The lower the probability of the event, the higher the information.
-The meaning of the term “event” may not be intuitively straightforward, yet you can find the practical application later on.
+To fully understand the actual meaning of the term “event”, you will find it within the practical application below.

 ## Entropy